 Part of making funeral arrangements on behalf of a loved one involves choosing between burial of the body and cremation.
-Certainly, this is a big decision to be made based on a number of factors: religious or spiritual beliefs, finances, and ecological awareness are just some of the reasons we've heard for choosing cremation.
+Certainly, this is a big decision to be made based on a number of factors: religious or spiritual beliefs, finances, and ecological awareness are just some of the reasons we've heard for choosing cremation services in Houston.

 Before you can make the choice, you need to know exactly what it is you're considering.
-You can learn the basics below, but, if the content here raises additional questions for you, please give us a call at 713.682.3663.
-One of our Houston, TX cremation specialists will address any of your inquiries or concerns.
+You can learn the basics below, but, if the content here raises additional questions for you, please give us a call at 844.291.2610.
+One of our Houston cremation specialists will address any of your inquiries or concerns.

-The Cremation Association of North America describes cremation as "the mechanical and/or thermal or other dissolution process that reduces human remains to bone fragments."
+The Cremation Association of North America describes cremation as "the mechanical and/or thermal or another dissolution process that reduces human remains to bone fragments."
+There are various cremation options.
 On our page titled “The Cremation Process,” we offer a deeper look at the most common cremation process, which uses extreme heat.

 Once the cremation-over-burial decision has been made, all that's required is authorization.
-This is provided by the person who is the legally identified or appointed next-of-kin.
+This is provided by the person who is the legally identified or appointed next of kin.
 Once all authorization documents are signed and service charges are paid, the body can be transported from the place of death to the crematory where the cremation process can take place.
-However, there are some additional things you may wish to consider, such as:
+However, there are some additional things you may wish to consider regarding cremation services, such as:

 In what will you keep the cremated remains or ashes after the cremation or the service?
 Many families are simply unaware that they can purchase a cremation urn to be placed in a special place such as the family home.
-We offer a large selection of urns that will help memorialize your loved one.
+We offer a large selection of urns that will help memorialize your loved one (included in the cremation services cost).
 Ask one of our caring funeral directors to see the wide variety of urns.

 Is it Time to Speak with One of Our Cremation Specialists?

 We encourage open dialogue about all end-of-life issues and sincerely hope you reach out to us to dig deeper into the topics related to cremation and burial.
-Call us today at 713.682.3663 to discuss your cremation options and estimated cremation cost or to set an appointment (either in your home or our Houston office).
+Call us today at 844.291.2610 to discuss your cremation options, the estimated cost of cremation, or to set an appointment (either in your home or our Houston office).
 We look forward to the conversation.